2025 Jubilee: Holy Doors

+Opening and closing of the holy door of Rome

+On 24 December 2024, Pope Francis opened the Holy Door of the Basilica of Saint Peter in the Vatican, officially marking the beginning of the Holy Year.

+On the following day, the 29th, Cardinal Vicar Baldassare Reina opened the Holy Door of the Lateran Basilica; on 1 January 2025, the Holy Door of Santa Maria Maggiore was opened by Coadjutor Archpriest Cardinal Rolandas Makrickas; and finally, on 5 January, the Holy Door of the Basilica of Saint Paul Outside the Wall, of which the cardinal is archpriest, was opened by American Cardinal James Michael Harvey.

 A fifth door, located at the Roman prison in Rebibbia, was opened on 26 December 2024.
 The act is intended to serve as a symbol "inviting all prisoners to look to the future with hope and a renewed sense of confidence".
 This was the first time a prison door has been opened to mark the commencement of a jubilee.

-On 9 January 2025, archbishop Santo Marcianò of the Military Ordinariate of Italy designated Italian naval ship Amerigo Vespucci as a 2025 Jubilee church and site "for sacred pilgrimages and for pious visits among its missions at sea".
+On 9 January 2025, Archbishop Santo Marcianò of the Military Ordinariate of Italy designated Italian naval ship Amerigo Vespucci as a 2025 Jubilee church and site "for sacred pilgrimages and for pious visits among its missions at sea".

-Chronology
+On 25 December, Cardinal Makrickas closed the Holy Door of Santa Maria Maggiore; on 27 December, Cardinal Reina closed that of the Lateran Basilica; and on 28 December, Cardinal Harvey closed that of Saint Paul Outside the Walls.

+Finally, on 6 January 2026, Pope Leo XIV closed the Holy Door of St. Peter's Basilica, thus officially concluding the Holy Year.

+Events

 The jubilee began on Christmas Eve (24 December) 2024, with Francis knocking on the Holy Door of St. Peter's Basilica in the Vatican from his wheelchair.
 The door was swung open and Francis rolled through the doorway as the basilica's Christmas Eve Mass began.